gordonforce/debian-java-development-environment/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+The MIT License as described in this project's LICENSE file.